Have you noticed your child walking and running differently? Has your child been complaining about heel pain?

 - It prevents foot fatigue.

-The type of heel cup I have fitted at the shoe store is called Tuli’s Heel Cup.
-I am more comfortable recommending it since I have seen all the benefits it provides!
+The type of heel cup that I have fitted before is called Tuli’s Heel Cup.
+This is the heel cup that I am the most comfortable recommending since I have seen all the benefits that it provides.

-These heel cups will cushion the area of your kids’ heels where they are feeling the pain and protect it!
+These heel cup will cushion the area of your kids’ heels where they are feeling the pain and protect it.

 Do you have a child who is experiencing heel pain?
-Has he or she stopped doing a particular activity because of the pain?
-You must take action!
-Please share your finds and thoughts below so we can all benefit from them!
+Have you found a particular shoe style that has worked well for his/her feet?
+Please share your experiences below so other parents can benefit from them.